Skip to main content

 $199.99 (Throw); higher for larger sizes

-DefenderShield's positioning is honest: they don't claim to outperform military-grade Faraday textiles, and they don't claim certifications they don't hold.
-The vendor shielding figure of "up to 99%" equates to 20 dB, which independent measurements of comparable nickel-copper ripstop fabrics confirm as realistic for the 700 MHz–6 GHz band.
-The asterisk we always add: "up to" is measured at the frequency where attenuation peaks — usually around 2.4 GHz for nickel-copper.
+The vendor shielding figure of "up to 99%" equates to 20 dB, which is realistic for nickel-copper ripstop in the 700 MHz–6 GHz band.
+The asterisk: "up to" is measured at the frequency where attenuation peaks — usually around 2.4 GHz for nickel-copper.
 Performance at lower bands (700 MHz LTE) and higher bands (5G n78 at 3.5 GHz) typically runs 3–8 dB lower than the headline figure.
+By contrast, our #1 pick publishes tested attenuation across the full 700 MHz–6 GHz band rather than a single peak number.

 Pros